awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-deleteKey.md

 ```

 **Example : Delete a Key \(Failure\)**
-When the command fails because there is no key with the specified key handle, `deleteKey` returns an invalid object handle error message\.
+When the command fails because no key has the specified key handle, deleteKey returns an invalid object handle error message\.

 ```
 Command: deleteKey -k 252126